ardy30/android-jni-service/README.md

 A simple jni remote service
 ===========================

-A simple jni based remote http server as service and its client
+A simple jni based remote http server as service and its manager UI